Dogma

 Student Project:Yes - South Seas Film and Television School

-Her background in acting led Jayde to discover her appetite for script writing.
-Film studies and all manner of fiction writing were central to her Bachelor of Communications majoring in expressive arts and media studies at Massey University.
-She furthered her screen arts education with hands on training at South Seas Film and Television School, specialising in drama directing and script writing.
+Her background in acting led Jayde to discover her appetite for script writing which prompted her to study expressive arts and media studies at Massey University.
+She furthered her training at South Seas Film and Television School, specialising in drama directing and script writing.

 I chose to portray this story through the historic lens of a period drama to create an additional veil of authenticity.

-As a student film assignment, 'Dogma' was created as an exercise in directing a bite sized short at a single location with a maximum of 5 camera set ups within a period of 2 hours including blocking.
+As a student film assignment, 'Dogma' was created as an exercise in directing a bite sized short at a single location with a maximum of 5 camera set ups within a period of 2 hours.